shcaudill/website/readme.md

 ## Updates

+**4/30/22:** Changed homepage and portfolio layouts, for the better, of course.

 **4/26/22:** Finished with the second case study.
 Removed JSDelivr CSS link, minified!

 **4/18/22:** Been working on a case study, almost finished with the first.